sevcsik/sevdev.hu/blog/posts/2017-12-26-discovering-nix-deploying-a-simple-nginx-with-nixops.md

 # Provisioning our node with NixOps

 On another machine (our workstation, probably), we install NixOps via Nix.
-Nix is likely available via your distribution's package manager or — if that's your thing — there's a handy installer on the [project website][nix-installation].
+Nix is likely available via your distribution's package manager or--if that's your thing--there's a handy installer on the [project website][nix-installation].
 If we add the Nix bin directory to our `$PATH` as suggested by the installer (if using a package this might be done automatically), the installed Nix packages will be available globally.
-If not, then can be accessed via `nix-shell`, which makes it quite convenient to manage different development environments.
+If not, they can be accessed via `nix-shell`, which makes it quite convenient to manage different development environments.

 After we have Nix up and running, we install NixOps in our environment.